Acceptance?

 Our son just texted.
 We are only getting him for an evening!!
 Oh well, anything is better than nothing!

-Love from Claudette
+Love from Claudette0 -

 Ah yes.
 Many of us can't take anti-inflamms for various reasons.
 As for pregabalin, all pain meds are subject to abuse.
 For most people being prescribed them for pain, the problem is not of addiction but toleration ie more and more are needed to get the same effect.
 Careful monitoring is the answer.
 People on here seem to take pregabalin about 4 hours before bedtime as that way they are alert in the morning.
-I got the distinct impression that they didn't so much prevent sleep as prevent waking up alertness :lol: I guess it depends on how many, and when, you take them.
+I got the distinct impression that they didn't so much prevent sleep as prevent waking up alertness I guess it depends on how many, and when, you take them.
 All pain meds are a choice.

 Have you heard of the Ukelele Orchestra of Great Britain?
 They produce some fun stuff.

 Enjoy your weekend and your son's company.
-I'll be having another manic one with one of mine and family.
+I'll be having another manic one with one of mine and family.If at first you don't succeed, then skydiving definitely isn't for you.

 Dear Stickywicket,